diegoDAguilar/proxyStar/README.md

 11.Note that a new directory has been created in the Server VM, this directory contains NEEDED information for the renewal so deleting it will cause renewals to fail.

-12. To test the termination enter in the proxy and type "go run termination $uuid", with the $uuid being the uuid where the certificate to terminate is renewed.
+12. To test the termination enter in the proxy and type "$go run termination.go $uuid", with the $uuid being the uuid where the certificate to terminate is renewed.

 *****************ROUND-TRIPS GUIDE*****************